phaserjs/phaser/README.md

 * PIXI.Rope and PIXI.Strip have been removed, and all functionality merged in to Phaser.Rope, to cut down on the number of internal classes and inheritance going on.
 * PIXI.Graphics and PIXI.GraphicsData have been removed, and all functionality merged in to Phaser.Graphics, to cut down on the number of internal classes and inheritance going on.
 * WebGLGraphics and CanvasGraphics have been updated so that it checks for Phaser Geometry shape types internally.
+* PIXI.PI_2 has been removed, because it's available via Phaser.Math.PI2.
+The only place PI_2 was used has been updated to now use PI2.

 ### Bug Fixes